-Joe Loya is the author of The Man Who Outgrew His Prison Cell and one of my closest friends.
+Joe Loya is the author of The Man Who Outgrew His Prison Cell and a good friend.

 Dale Maharidge wrote a series on poverty for Mother Jones. .

-Malcolm Margolin is the beloved editor and force behind Heyday Books.
-Our long-running conversation has produced lots of ideas and insights, and a handful of collaborations.
-Here's hoping for more of both.
+Malcolm Margolin was the beloved editor and force behind Heyday Books.
+Our long-running conversation generated many ideas and insights.

 Lisa Margonelli, the author of Oil on the Brain, wrote articles about energy research at Berkeley for California magazine.
 One, "Startup U," was honored with a Best Feature Article by Folio and another by the Society of Professional Journalists